 Plants that can do well in low light, such as ZZ Plants and Snake Plants, will be able to survive in an area that gets little to no sunlight.
 You can place a low-light plant in a dark corner, or in a room that only gets artificial light.

-Once you’ve determined the amount of light your space gets, you can shop accordingly using the filters on our site.
+Once you’ve determined the amount of light your space gets, you can shop accordingly for a plant using the filters on our site.
 Just remember that finding the optimal lighting for your plant can take some trial and error, so monitor where you place your plant and adjust if needed so your plant can thrive.